szeidat/Commander/README.md

 ## Search

 Clicking the extension's icon displays a search dialog with a list of all defined actions.
-Start typing to search for an action then press Enter to run it.
+Click the desired action from the list, or start typing to search for an action then press Enter to run it.
 Use the up and down arrow keys to navigate the list.

 ![Search](/doc/search.jpg?raw=true)